 In 1991 Allan married Christy.
 When he told the RAF that he was going to do that and wanted to leave, they told him he never had any intention of ever sticking out the service in the first place, and weren’t sure why he had even joined.
 He politely said, “I quit.”

 After moving to the US and back to Christy’s hometown, Allan started flying aircraft again and has been involved in business aviation ever since.
 In the 45 years since the first time he took the controls of a glider at the Angus Gliding Club in Arbroath, he has flown everything from a hot air balloon, Cessna 150 and Beagle Husky to a Victor K2, Boeing 727, and Gulfstream G550.

 Allan is a leading figure in the business aviation community in the United States and continues to work with both industry and government leaders to formulate a safer aviation environment.
 He is a Fellow of the Royal Aeronautical Society (FRAeS), the oldest aeronautical society in the world, established in 1866.

 Allan has been a long-time fan of crime fiction, and in particular that which is based in Scotland.
 Since turning his hand to writing, he has found out that reading it is easier.
 Consequently, he’s spending more and more time in front of his computer.

-He tries to get back “home” (even though he’s lived in the US just as long as the UK) every couple of years.
-Living somewhere other than Scotland makes him much more appreciative of his homeland, and certainly more patriotic than he probably would have been if he were still living in the UK.
+He tries to get back “home” (even though he’s lived in the US longer than the UK) every couple of years.
+Living somewhere other than Scotland makes him much more appreciative of his homeland, and certainly more patriotic than he probably would have been if he were still living in there.
 He’s trying to work out if this is a good thing.

-His wife, Christy, three incredible daughters, two funny dogs, a weird cat, and two goldfish (Rebus and McRae) put up with him at home.
+His wife, Christy, three incredible daughters, two funny dogs, a weird cat, put up with him at home.